Joe-metry/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

-#!/usr/bin/env bash
-# A Script that turns on an Apache Server container
-service apache2 start
+A project on Web Stack debugging and more